UK PDF Version: UK Data Processing ADDENDUM

 9.2 The term “incident” used in Paragraph 9.1 shall be understood to mean in any case:

-- where, in the opinion of the Data Importer, implementing an instruction received from the Data Exporter would violate applicable laws to which the Data Exporter or the Data Importer are subject.
+(e) where, in the opinion of the Importer, implementing an instruction received from the Exporter would violate applicable laws to which the Exporter or the Importer are subject.

-9.3 The Data Importer shall at all times have in place written procedures which enable it to promptly respond to the Data Exporter about an incident.
-Where an incident is reasonably likely to require a data breach notification by the Data Exporter under the UK GDPR, the Data Importer shall implement its written procedures in such a way that it is in a position to notify the Data Exporter no later than 24 hours of having become aware of such an incident.
+9.3 The Importer shall at all times have in place written procedures which enable it to promptly respond to the Exporter about an incident.
+Where an incident is reasonably likely to require a data breach notification by the Exporter under the UK GDPR, the Importer shall implement its written procedures in such a way that it is in a position to notify the Exporter no later than 24 hours of having become aware of such an incident.

-- the name and contact details of the Data Importer’s data protection officer or another contact point where more information can be obtained;
+(b) the name and contact details of the Importer’s data protection officer or another contact point where more information can be obtained;

-- a description of the measures taken or proposed to be taken by the Data Importer to address the incident including, where appropriate, measures to mitigate its possible adverse effects.
+(d) a description of the measures taken or proposed to be taken by the Importer to address the incident including, where appropriate, measures to mitigate its possible adverse effects.

 10. Contracting with Sub-Processors

-10.1 The Data Exporter authorizes the Data Importer to engage sub-processors in the country locations for the Service-related activities specified as described in Paragraph 3.1.
-Data Importer shall inform the Data Exporter of any addition or replacement of such sub-processors giving the Data Exporter an opportunity to object to such changes.
+10.1 The Exporter authorizes the Importer to engage sub-processors in the country locations for the Service-related activities specified as described in Paragraph 3.1.
+Importer shall inform the Exporter of any addition or replacement of such sub-processors giving the Exporter an opportunity to object to such changes.

-10.2 Notwithstanding any authorization by the Data Exporter with the meaning of the preceding paragraph, the Data Importer shall remain fully liable vis-à-vis the Data Exporter for the performance of any such sub-processor that fails to fulfill its data protection obligations.
+10.2 Notwithstanding any authorization by the Exporter with the meaning of the preceding paragraph, the Importer shall remain fully liable vis-à-vis the Exporter for the performance of any such sub-processor that fails to fulfill its data protection obligations.

 11. Returning or Destruction of Personal Data

-11.1 Upon termination of the Service Agreement, upon the Data Exporter’s written request, or upon fulfillment of all purposes agreed in the context of the Services whereby no further processing is required, the Data Importer shall, at the discretion of the Data Exporter, either delete, destroy, or return all Personal Data to the Data Exporter and destroy or return any existing copies.
+11.1 Upon termination of the Service Agreement, upon the Exporter’s written request, or upon fulfillment of all purposes agreed in the context of the Services whereby no further processing is required, the Importer shall, at the discretion of the Exporter, either delete, destroy, or return all Personal Data to the Exporter and destroy or return any existing copies.

 12. Assistance to Data Exporter

-12.1 The Data Importer shall assist the Data Exporter by appropriate technical and organizational measures, insofar as this is possible, for the fulfillment of the Data Exporter’s obligation to respond to a request for exercising the data subject’s rights under the UK GDPR.
+12.1 The Importer shall assist the Exporter by appropriate technical and organizational measures, insofar as this is possible, for the fulfillment of the Exporter’s obligation to respond to a request for exercising the data subject’s rights under the UK GDPR.

-12.2 The Data Importer shall assist the Data Exporter in ensuring compliance with the obligations pursuant to Paragraph 6 (Security) and prior consultations with supervisory authorities required under Article 36 of the UK GDPR taking into account the nature of processing and the information available to the Data Importer.
+12.2 The Importer shall assist the Exporter in ensuring compliance with the obligations pursuant to Paragraph 6 (Security) and prior consultations with supervisory authorities required under Article 36 of the UK GDPR taking into account the nature of processing and the information available to the Importer.

-12.3 The Data Importer shall make available to the Data Exporter all information necessary to demonstrate compliance with the Data Importer’s obligations and to allow for and contribute to audits, including inspections, conducted by the Data Exporter or another auditor mandated by the Data Exporter.
+12.3 The Importer shall make available to the Exporter all information necessary to demonstrate compliance with the Importer’s obligations and to allow for and contribute to audits, including inspections, conducted by the Exporter or another auditor mandated by the Exporter.

 13. Liability and Indemnity

-13.1 The Data Importer indemnifies the Data Exporter and holds the Data Exporter harmless against all claims, actions, third party claims, losses, damages and expenses incurred by the Data Exporter and arising directly or indirectly out of or in connection with a breach of this Addendum and/or the UK GDPR by the Data Importer.
-The Data Exporter indemnifies the Data Importer and holds the Data Importer harmless against all claims, actions, third party claims, losses, damages and expenses incurred by the Data Importer and arising directly or indirectly out of or in connection with a breach of this Addendum and/or the UK GDPR by the Data Exporter.
+13.1 The Importer indemnifies the Exporter and holds the Exporter harmless against all claims, actions, third party claims, losses, damages and expenses incurred by the Exporter and arising directly or indirectly out of or in connection with a breach of this Addendum and/or the UK GDPR by the Importer.
+The Exporter indemnifies the Importer and holds the Importer harmless against all claims, actions, third party claims, losses, damages and expenses incurred by the Importer and arising directly or indirectly out of or in connection with a breach of this Addendum and/or the UK GDPR by the Exporter.

 14. Duration and Termination

-14.3 The Data Importer shall process Personal Data until the date of termination of the Service Agreement, unless instructed otherwise by the Data Exporter, or until such data is returned or destroyed on instruction of the Data Exporter.
+14.3 The Importer shall process Personal Data until the date of termination of the Service Agreement, unless instructed otherwise by the Exporter, or until such data is returned or destroyed on instruction of the Exporter.

 15.1 In the event of any inconsistency between the provisions of this Addendum and the provisions of the Service Agreement, the provisions of this Addendum shall prevail.